stevefoga/timelapse-tools/README.md

 - PIL

 ## Resources
-I credit the majority of this work to a blog post on a now defunct site: https://web.archive.org/web/20160408173700/http://www.ippatsuman.com/2014/08/13/day-and-night-an-image-classifier-with-scikit-learn/.
+I credit the majority of this work to this blog post: http://www.ippatsuman.com/2014/08/13/day-and-night-an-image-classifier-with-scikit-learn/